StuartGJohnson/differential_drive_test/README.md

 In all of these open-loop test tables, the odom (Gazebo) turn radius is the radius of the integrated differential drive trajectory - so perfect circles.
 I managed somehow to only get ground truth (as far as I can tell!) out of IsaacSim - this can be fixed (I think) by adding an(other) odometry Action Graph to the IsaacSim code.

-Importantly, the Gazebo differential drive controller (in this version of Gazebo) does not calculate odometry using the wheel separation value input to the controller.
-The Gazebo differential drive controller computes the integrals of the angular and linear velocity inputs (via /cmd_vel) and publishes these as /odom.
-It does not, as some documentation might suggest, compute the odometry from individual applied wheel velocities (which would require the wheel separation value).
-The Gazebo (and IsaacSim) controllers DO use the wheel separation value to compute wheel angular velocities, however.
+The Gazebo differential drive plugin computes the odometry from individual wheel velocities, translated to linear and angular velocity via the inverse kinematics.
+Since the wheel velocities are computed from the forward kinematics, this is generally very nearly equivalent to integrating /cmd_vel.

 <!-- TEST4_TABLE_START -->
 | sim_type   | odom turn radius(m)   |   gt turn radius(m) | odom heading change(rad)   |   gt heading change(rad): |   sim time change(s) |   wall time change(s) |